quicwg/base-drafts/draft-ietf-quic-transport.md

 ## Connection ID {#connection-id}

-QUIC connections are identified by their 136-bit Connection ID.
+QUIC connections are identified by their 136-bit connection ID.
 All long headers contain a connection ID.
-The connection ID is truncated in the short header, using between 0 and 17 octets.
-When present, the connection ID is in the same location in all packet headers, making it straightforward for middleboxes, such as load balancers, to locate and use it.
+The connection ID can truncated in the short header, using between 0 and 17 octets.
+When present, the connection ID is in the same location in all packet headers.

 The client MUST choose a random connection ID and use it in Initial packets ({{packet-initial}}) and 0-RTT packets ({{packet-protected}}).